DIRECTORS’ CODE OF CONDUCT AND ETHICS (“CODE”)

 The Directors shall observe the Code as follows:-

-- Compliance at all times with this Code, the Board Charter and regulatory requirements expected to be adhered to by Directors of the Company.
+- Comply at all times with this Code, the Board Charter and regulatory requirement.

 - Act honestly, fairly and ethically with integrity, responsibility, competency and diligence, as well as act in good faith in the best interest of the Company and to fulfil their fiduciary obligations to all its stakeholders.